LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### Survey triggering

-- When the conversation with the custom bot has ended, the survey is automatically triggered; there is no need to "transfer" to the survey.
+- When the conversation has ended, the survey is automatically triggered; there is no need to "transfer" to the survey.
 - A survey is triggered based on the last skill of the conversation.
 - Only conversations with a skill assigned to them are capable of triggering a survey.
 If a conversation is “unassigned,” it can't trigger a survey.
 - A survey is not triggered upon auto close. ???
 FIX ???